 Using a meat pounder, flatten the chicken breasts between two sheets of waxed paper.
 Salt the breasts and lay them in a bowl.
 Add the sliced garlic and the juice of one of the lemons and marinate in the refrigerator for at least 30 minutes and up to 2 hours, but no more as the lemon will start to "cook" the chicken.

 Remove the breasts from the marinade, dip them first in the in egg whites and next in the breadcrumbs.
 You can refrigerate them for a little while at this point.

 Heat about ¼-inch oil in a skillet until hot.
 Cook the cutlets in the oil until brown; turning them once is best, but the proper-cooking police won't come get you if you have to flip them again.
-Just don't overcook them - but don't undercook them, either.
-Undercooked chicken is yuck.
+Just don't overcook them.

 When cooked, blot on paper towels, and serve with pepper and lemon wedges.